marcpaterno/spack_retreat/revised_work.md

 For (3) we need a plan for dealing with new release of AL9, and eventual migration to support AL10.
 We also need a mechanism by which requests for additional platforms can be decided.
-Accepting an additional supported platform can be a significant commitment of effort and such acceptance should be decided at a higher lever than the SciSoft team.
+Accepting an additional supported platform can be a significant commitment of effort and such acceptance should be decided at a higher level than the SciSoft team.
 We want to move to new compiler versions for supported compilers in a timely fashion.

 ## Analysis of Work Items from the Spack Retreat